Lemuel R. Custis: Military career

 Custis left the Hartford Police Department to enlist in the U.S. Army Air Corps.
 On July 19, 1941, Custis was admitted into the U.S. Army Air Corps Tuskegee Aviation Cadet training program's inaugural class which started with thirteen at Tuskegee Army Air Field, Class 42-C-SE.

 On March 6, 1942, Custis and three other cadets and one student officer graduated from the program: Captain Benjamin O. Davis Jr., 2nd Lt.
 Charles DeBow Jr., 2nd Lt.
 Mac Ross, and 2nd Lt.
 George S. Roberts ("Spanky" Roberts).
 Class 42-C-SE created America's first African-American U.S. Army Air Corps pilots.
 Custis was the last surviving member of the first Tuskegee Airmen aviation cadet class.

 Custis served as the 99th Fighter Squadron's Squadron Operations Officer.
-He flew 92 missions in World War II's European/Mediterranean Theater including North Africa, Sicily and Italy.
+He flew 92 missions during World War II in the European/ African/Middle Eastern Theater which included North Africa, Sicily and Italy.
 On January 27, 1944, Custis and his squadron covered the beaches during the Allied's invasion of Anzio, Italy to help liberate Rome, Italy from the Axis, Custis shot down an enemy German Focke-Wulf 190 aircraft, earning Custis an official victory and the prestigious Distinguished Flying Cross.
 During the battle, Custis's squadron mates shot down five out of 15 German Focke-Wulf 190s without incurring any losses of their own.

 The U.S. Army Air Force transferred Custis back to Tuskegee where he served as an advanced flight instructor.
 In 1946, Custis received an honorable discharge from active duty, retiring with the rank of Major.